 - To install an offline version of Bookshelf, you start from the Home page of the online version of Bookshelf, and you click on the App toolbar button that’s shown below.
 Then, you click on the Download button to download the offline version of Bookshelf for the device that you’re using.

-- When you install and start the offline version of Bookshelf for a Windows or Mac computer, all of the exam copies that you’ve requested and redeemed will be displayed like this:
+- When you install and start the offline version of Bookshelf for a Windows or Mac computer, all of the exam copies that you've requested and redeemed will be displayed:

 How to open and display an eBook on a computer

-- To open one of the books, double-click on it.
-Then, you can experiment with the controls in the toolbar to see how easy it is to to search, navigate, highlight, bookmark, add notes, and more.
-In the example that follows, the Navigation panel is displayed so you can easily move around in the book.
-And Page Layout is set to Continuous so you can scroll through the book:
+- To open one of the books, click on it.
+Then, you can use the left and right arrows at the sides to move from page to page.
+You can also experiment with the controls in the toolbar to see how easy it is to to search, navigate, highlight, bookmark, add notes, and more.

-- To change the display of a book, you can use the drop-down list for Page Layout in the toolbar.
-Here, for example, is the Bookshelf display for a Windows computer with Page Layout set to Facing Pages and the Navigation panel hidden:
+- To change the display of a book, use the Aa icon in the bottom toolbar.
+Here, for example, is the Bookshelf display for a Windows computer with Aa set to Facing Pages and the Table of Contents hidden:

 How to use our eBooks on tablets

 - Bookshelf for tablets works similarly to Bookshelf for a computer.
-Here, for example, is a figure page from one of our books in Bookshelf for the iPad:
+Here, for example, is a figure page from one of our books in Bookshelf for the iPad, with the Aa option selected:

 - Here again, if you experiment with the controls at the top and bottom of the page, you’ll see how easy it is to search, navigate, highlight, bookmark, add notes, and more.